JCZuurmond/dbt-synapse-demo/README.md

 # Clean up

-When you are done with the dem0, you can clean up the resources with:
+When you are done with the demo, you can clean up the resources with:

 ```bash
 terraform -chdir=terraform/ plan \